imkevinisme/mmis-doc/docs/sale-process-tutorial/sale-process3.md

 ### III.
 Check it in sale transactions in admin or teller

-- Bear it mind only admin can check transaction in both admin and teller.
+- Bear it mind only admin can check transaction in both admin and teller transactions.

 1. First you need to login to admin or teller with your username and password.